-The concept of “salvation” is the link between chapters one and two.
+The concept of “salvation” is the link between chapters 1 and 2.
 “Salvation” occurs seven times in this book of the Bible.

 It is possible to lose our inheritance but not our salvation.

 There is a difference between rejecting and neglecting salvation.
-Our verse does not claim that a person can lose their salvation.
+Our verse does not claim that a person can lose his or her salvation.
 The problem with some of the original readers of Hebrews was that they ignored or neglected what God had to say to them.